redpanthers/JoinUs-Freshers/questions.md

 **All the questions below are related to your development enviornment**

-4. Write the steps you need to do to find a `string` from a group of files: step1 :  Find the directory step2:iterate through each file using if condition.
+4. Write the steps you need to do to find a `string` from a group of files: step1 :
+   Find the directory step2:iterate through each file using if condition.

-5. Which all programming languages are installed in your system.   :  Ruby,python,java,perl
+5. Which all programming languages are installed in your system.
+   Ruby,python,java,perl

 6. How long will it take you to install or re-setup your development enviornment from scratch?
-Have you done any automation on it :  It will take around one day
+Have you done any automation on it :
+ It will take  around one day to re-setup my development enviornment,iam didnt attemt to do any automation for this

 **Programming Languages**

-7. The languages in which you have written over 1000 lines of code:  Ruby[ruby on rails]
+7. The languages in which you have written over 1000 lines of code : Ruby[ruby on rails]

-8. The languages you learned which were not part of your course.:  Python
+8. The languages you learned which were not part of your course.
+   :  Python
 9. Programming question 1 (You may use a programming language of your choice, the code and instruction on how to run it should be included in your pull request)

   * Create a file with 1000 lines (Place random sentence and text in those lines using character 'a'..'z', 'A'..'Z').
 Each line should have a sentence.
 Make sure everything is random, the file should have minimum of 5000 words.